 III.
-Electrification: Environmental Justice and the EV Transition reasons for health disparities in various hot spots (areas with multiple pollution sources) across the country.
+Electrification: Environmental Justice and the EV Transition

 While an industrial transition is typically focused on jobs and workforce, our intent is to offer a framework that will also acknowledge the potential environmental injustices from this transition which may negatively impact the health of the physical environment and the community, if not considered up front.